How to Plan a Major Trip

 The first time traveling any great distance can be stressful.
 There's so much to consider and tons to do.
 It's easy to get overwhelmed trying to plan a major trip.
 However, if you're prepared and organized everything should run smoothly.

-I spent the next few months stressing out about traveling by myself such a long distance.
+The first time I panned a major trip, I spent months stressing out about traveling by myself such a long distance.
 Here you'll find all the tips and tricks I learned along the way to help you have a fantastic (and stress free) trip.
-Ever trip is different, so you'll have to decide what works for you and what you need it ignore, but if you're travelling for the first time, this page should give you a pretty good idea of how to prepare.
+Every trip is different, so you'll have to decide what works for you and what you need it ignore, but if you're travelling for the first time, this page should give you a pretty good idea of how to prepare.

 One of the most important things to remember is to have fun!
 Even if you're stressing, take the time to enjoy the process.
 Once you're on the trip, set aside your worries and just take it one or two days at a time.
 Never think too far ahead and make sure to drink in every moment.
 In the mean time, here's my tips of how to prepare for your adventure!